clevergo/clevergo/README.md

 ### Example

-The documentation is completed, please see the documentation for more usages.
+See the [documentation](https://godoc.org/github.com/go-gem/gem) for more usages.

 ```
 package main